 I used to make crepes, like everyone else, with milk, without baking soda.
 I have never thought that this recipe exists.
-You use baking powder or baking soda in classic pancakes to get them so fluffy.
+You use baking powder or baking soda to make fluffy kefir pancakes.
 For the thin version, we use it for an entirely different reason.
-Kefir together with baking soda results in a porous structure of a pancake.
+Kefir, when combined with baking soda, yields a porous structure in pancakes.

-That is why they are perfect to serve with any liquid jam, honey, syrup, or spread.
-They will get through the pores and make your dessert to be the next level of deliciousness.
-However, that is also the reason you cannot use them in the recipes with the filling.
-It will just soak up to the surface and the overall dish will fall apart, unfortunately.
+That is why they are perfect for serving any liquid, such as jam, honey, syrup, or spread.
+They will get through the pores and make homemade pancakes to be the next level of deliciousness.
+However, that is also the reason you cannot use them in recipes with the filling.
+Unfortunately, it will just soak up to the surface, and the overall dish will fall apart.

-If you want to make crepes with a filling, I have several recipes if you want to check them out:
+If you want to make kefir crepes with a filling, I have several recipes that you can check out:

 - Basic Crepes Recipe